asterisk/documentation/docs/Development/Policies-and-Procedures/Code-Contribution/index.md

 You will need to re-run `bootstrap.sh` any time changes to the build system configuration files (like `configure.ac`) are pulled from the upstream repository.
+//// warning | Branches
+The contents of `configure.ac` can also change when switching between branches.
+////
 ///

 If you encounter any errors, the `install_prereq` script